 - Mutual fund shares

 Most financial institutions won’t allow you to factor in assets that are harder to liquidate.
-These may include real estate investments and land.
+These may include real estate investments, vehicles, land and more.

 Types of High-Net-Worth Individuals

-While having $1 million in liquid assets would make many people happy, being an HNWI is not the pinnacle as far as the financial world is concerned.
-With $1 million, you’d only be an HNWI.
-You’d need at least $5 million in liquid assets to be a very-high-net-worth individual.
-And to be at the top of the top, or ultra-high-net-worth, you would need at least $30 million in liquid assets.
+While having $1 million in liquid assets would make most people happy, being an HNWI is not the pinnacle as far as the financial world is concerned.
+With $1 million, you’d only be high-net-worth.
+You’d need at least $5 million in liquid assets to be a “very-high-net-worth individual.”
+And to be at the top of the top, or “ultra-high-net-worth,” you would need at least $30 million in liquid assets.

 Wealth Management Tips

-- Preserving and growing your hard-earned wealth takes time and skill.
+- Preserving and growing your wealth and net worth takes time and skill.
 If investing is not in your wheelhouse, a financial advisor can help you navigate the unknown terrain, including tax and inflation concerns.
-To find the best one for you, use SmartAsset’s financial advisor matching tool, which will connect you with up to three top advisors in your area, based on your answers to our questions.
-You can find it here.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Deagreez, ©iStock.com/Amoklv, ©iStock.com/Nattakorn Maneerat